• Skip to primary navigation

 This problem could be happening due to a variety of reasons, ranging from weak batteries, faulty mouse, incorrect Settings to other reasons.

-In most cases, the problem of Slow Mouse in Windows 10 can be fixed using the following troubleshooting steps.
+In most cases, the problem of Slow Mouse on a Windows computer can be fixed using the following troubleshooting steps.

 1. Remove and Reconnect Mouse